-ArtScapers is a project located at the North West Cambridge Development in the United Kingdom.
-In 2013, I was commissioned by Contemporary Art Society and Insite Arts to write a strategy for art in education.
-Since then I have been developing ArtScapers with CCI (Cambridge Curiosity and Imagination).
-CCI was formed in 2002 by a group of artists, educators, researchers and parents passionate about engaging with the arts and creativity.
-With children at the heart of all their work, the charity has developed a rigorous and well-documented practice that challenges inequality and helps to nurture powerful citizens of all ages.
-Together we are developing a nine-year programme.
+ArtScapers is a project located at the North West Cambridge Development in the United Kingdom.1 In 2013, I was commissioned by Contemporary Art Society and InSite Arts to write a strategy for art in education.
+Since then, I have been developing ArtScapers with Cambridge Curiosity and Imagination (CCI).
+CCI was formed in 2002 by a group of artists, educators, researchers, and parents passionate about engaging with the arts and creativity.
+With children at the heart of their work, the charity has developed a rigorous and well-documented practice that challenges inequality and helps to nurture powerful citizens of all ages.
+Together, we are developing a nine-year program.
 The focus is on exploring change and ways that creative practices can help children and their communities engage with the urban renewal happening in their area.
-We are working alongside children, from primary schools adjacent to and within the development.
-Those schools have agreed to actively participate in a strand of practice based research that runs alongside the programme delivery.
-ArtScaping is about engagement with this building development's public art programme: An artist-led programme of workshops on and off site that lead into mini projects for teachers to use in their classrooms.
-There is an archive of documentation with learning ideas and extra
+We are working alongside children from primary schools2 adjacent to and within the development.
+Those schools have agreed to actively participate in a strand of practice-based research that runs alongside the program delivery.

+ArtScaping is about engagement with this building development's public art program: an artist-led program of workshops on and off site that lead to mini projects for teachers to use in their classrooms.
+There is an archive of documentation with learning ideas and extra curricula links for use in artist-led school workshops, artist-led teacher training, and teacher led school workshops.
+In addition, resources support wider public engagement by representing ArtScapers core values at cultural festivals locally, nationally and online.